sheerid/getting-started/recipes/recipe-17-age-verification.md

 	https://preview.sheerid.com/rest/0.5/verification
 ```

-###Example response for verifying that someone is at least 50 years old:
+Example response for verifying that someone is at least 50 years old:
+---

 ```
 {